 ARC supports the REESE community in a variety of evaluation research initiatives.
 Center staff:

-- conduct special evaluative studies (e.g., to document REESE projects’ impacts)
+- conduct special evaluative studies (e.g., to document REESE projects’ impacts), which resulted in a recent publication in Educational Researcher.

 - collaborate with NSF staff to develop metrics for assessing and reporting on the rigor of completed REESE projects’ work